ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 * System search and looks for similar/related documents that could answer to the users query.
 These documents database.
 * System creates prompt for Large language model that includes the user's questions, the relevant documents, and instructions for the LLM to use these documents as context to answer the user question.
 * The system forwards prompt to LLM.
 * Ths LLM provides an response to the user's query, based on the related documents/context supplied.
-This respons is the output of system.
+This response is the output of system.

 <div style="text-align: center;">